mt-digital/rda-lod/docs/final_p6_plan.md

 Finally, the moment we've all been waiting for, how linked data will play in to all this.

+![The hierarchy, from raw domain metadata at the bottom to the frontend view at the top](lidd-hierarchy.png)

 ## Linked Data

 ### Clustering/Linking via Computed Metadata Relationships

-You probably noticed the "Linking" box in the section above and gotten an idea of one of the ways I'd like to use linked data.
+You probably noticed the "Linking" box in the hierarchy figure and gotten an idea of one of the ways I'd like to use linked data.
 I want to use the right ontologies to describe linkages between (meta)data.
 I want to do clustering via geographic clustering of metadata records